 Obesity of the Heart

 Is your heart fat, Team?
 Unfortunately, yes.
 For some, obese even.

-Ask yourself, like King David.
-Why is my heart and soul cast down?
+Ask yourself, like King David: Why is my heart and soul cast down?
 What’s bugging me?
 What’s eating at me making me eat everything?
 Why does my heart ache?
 Why am I so angry?
 Why can’t I find joy?
-Make it personal.
+(Psalm 42:5) Make it personal.

-And, dare I ask generally – why is depression running rampant in the church?
+And, dare I ask gently – why is depression running rampant in the church?